d365collaborative/d365fo.tools/wiki/Tutorial-List-Commands.md

 * PowerShell 5.1
 * d365fo.tools module installed

-Please visit the [Install as a Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-Install-Administrator) or the [Install as a Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-Install-Non-Administrator) tutorials to learn how to install the tools.
+Please visit the [Install as a Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-Install-Administrator) or the [Install as a regular (non-Admin) user](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-Install-Non-Administrator) tutorials to learn how to install the tools.

 ## **Start PowerShell**
 Locate the PowerShell icon, if you don't have it on your desktop or in the task pane, we can locate it in the Windows Start Menu.
 Search for it or type PowerShell.